stephencweiss/stephencharlesweiss.com/content/blog/2019-06-20/lodash-groupby-custom-iteratee.md

 As I [wrote previously](../../2019-05-03/lodash-groupby-vs-custom-helpers), the `_.groupBy` method of Lodash can be really useful.

-My original use case for `_.groupBy` was for one big object, but of course, those principles extend into the case where it’s an array of objects (or object of objects).
+My original use case for `_.groupBy` was for one big object, but of course, those principles extend into the case where it's an array of objects (or object of objects).

 For example - imagine an array like so: